 Go to each Discussion assignment for the specifications and questions.
 I like an essay that comes to grips with the student's chosen question, that tries to answer it logically with details and facts.
 It is especially desirable to use facts and details from the Discussion (especially online) readings.
-The Divine text is helpful, but don't write a mere summary of what it says.
-Use input from the primary sources and the lectures ("Topics").
+The Ayers text is helpful, but don't write a mere summary of what the Ayers text says, without input from the primary sources and the lectures ("Topics").
 Don't base your essay on an encyclopedia article (especially that unreliable Wikipedia), though feel free to consult a decent encyclopedia for background.